actiopossesivo/grinfico/README.md

 	Text=Julia:: So you already meet each other? button=begin|I Like to Start over
 	button=choice|Just Look arround

-### About
-I create these little programs as experiments to have a play with the language and bring back old memories of old games I used to play.
-I would gladly accept pointers from others to improve the code and make it more efficient, or simplify the code.

-### Requirement
- * The .igf files (The Game)
- * 7-Zip is a file archiver with a high compression ratio.
-Actually any ZIP/UnZip tools will do.
- * Windows Media Player (WMPlayer.ocx), with latest codec

 ### Demo
  - Goto https://goo.gl/hkh7gh and download "demo.zip" into *My Documents\igfiction\pack,